ayush9304/Treasure-Hunter/Developer's Guide/readme.md

    - `displayImage.py` - Python program to show the graphical representation of maze
    - `displayParameters.py` - Python program that contains various parameters on how to show the maze
    - `mazeGenerator.py` - Python program to generate random maze of give size
+   - `requirements.txt` - File that contains list of all Python dependencies
    - `main.py` - Main Python Program to run the application
    - `ui_design.py` - Python file that contains basic structure for Graphical User Interface
    - `ui_design.ui` - Raw XML file for GUI